Aigiali, Amorgos. Photo courtesy of GNTO by Y. Skoulas.

 Tourism is going up slowly, although the island features prevent mass tourism.
 Amorgos nature is amazing and one can explore it by the 7 main paths that are marked with white and red signs around the island.
 There are hiking tracks for all levels of difficulty so that everyone can admire the breathtaking views and rocky scenery.
 Hiking ways are relatively well-maintained.

-At the other small port, of Aigiali, we recommend To Limani tis kyra-Katinas, (tel.: 7826922850) for traditional Greek cuisine and fresh fish and seafood.
+At the other small port, of Aigiali, we recommend To Limani tis kyra-Katinas (tel.: 7826922850) for traditional Greek cuisine and fresh fish and seafood.
 Three-minutes away from Aigiali, at the small village of Potamos, book your reservation at Kamara restaurant with the most magnificent view of the Small-Cyclades group of islands at sunset.
 Try their kolokythopitta (zucchini pie), patatato (the island's favorite meat recipe) and portokalopitta dessert.
-Also a very short distance from Aigiali,

-At Chora, the historic capital of the island, make sure to go to Transistoraki, (tel.: 698 882 0049) an excellent mezedopoleio style restaurant with delicious food along with ouzo/tsipouro or beer.
+At Chora, the historic capital of the island, make sure to go to Transistoraki (tel.: 698 882 0049) an excellent mezedopoleio style restaurant with delicious food along with ouzo/tsipouro or beer.
 Diagonally across the street, visit their deli/pastry shop for all sorts of goodies to take home or consume at your local accommodation.
+For delicious pasta and pizza, try To Petrino (tel.: 2285 071811).
+For traditional Greek cuisine you may try Kastanis Restaurant (tel.: 6978 405181) or Photodotis (tel.: 2285 074049) while you should try excellent desserts at Kallisto (tel.: 2285 074094) if you are lucky to find a table, since it is very popular.

 If you visit Amorgos during July and August, you should not miss the traditional fests that are held in its picturesque villages all around the island.
 On 25th and on the 26th of July, fests are held in Kato Meria and in Katapola.
 On the 6th of August, a big fest is held in Chora, where people are gathered in Loza Square where spontaneous traditional dances take place under the songs of local musicians.
 Around the 15th of August, fests are held in Lagada, above the port of Aegiali.
 Taverns have live music and people are strolling around and dancing under the sounds of music.